Ready to start creating amazing images with Midjourney but not sure how to get inspiration?

 3. Get inspiration via Social Media

-Next up is a fun one; let's go to a few Social Media platforms to get inspiration.
+Next up is fun; let's go to a few Social Media platforms to get inspiration.

-Basically, you can go to any platform that you know, type in something related to Midjourney or AI art, and you will find a bunch of posts or videos!
+Basically, you can go to any platform you know, type in something related to Midjourney or AI art, and find a bunch of posts or videos!

 Note: Keep in mind that most people just share their (amazing) AI images, but not all of them will share how they have created them.